Please ensure Javascript is enabled for purposes of website accessibility

 Elements of a Medical Malpractice Claim

 Next, you will need to show that negligence occurred.
 In other words, you must prove that the doctor or medical professional deviated from the reasonable standard of care.
-The “reasonable standard of care” refers to the level and type of care that a competent and skilled healthcare professional would provide under similar circumstances.
-In order to establish this, your medical malpractice lawyer will consult with physicians and medical experts to define what the correct standard of care should have been in your situation, and whether your doctor adhered to that standard or not.
+The “reasonable standard of care” refers to the level and type of care a competent and skilled healthcare professional would provide under similar circumstances.
+To establish this, your medical malpractice lawyer will consult with physicians and medical experts to define the correct standard of care in your situation and whether your doctor adhered to that standard.

-Lastly, you must be able to prove that you suffered damages as a result of the injury or illness you experienced due to your doctor’s negligence.
+Lastly, you must prove that you suffered damages due to the injury or illness you experienced due to your doctor’s negligence.
 Damages may include excessive medical bills, extended hospital stays, lost income, pain and suffering, and more.

-The Philadelphia medical malpractice lawyers at Munley Law Personal Injury Attorneys give step-by-step guidance
+Step-by-Step Guidance from the Philadelphia Medical Malpractice Lawyers at Munley Law Personal Injury Attorneys

 • Act quickly.
-You need to file your claim within a certain period of time from when the injury occurred.
-Your lawyer will help ensure the time period for filing your medical malpractice claim does not run out.
+You must file your claim within two years of the injury.
+Your lawyer will help ensure the timeframe for filing your medical malpractice claim does not run out.

 • Request copies of your medical records.

-• Write down everything that happened so it’s still fresh in your mind.
+• Write down everything that happened while it’s still fresh in your mind.

-• Once you’ve hired a medical malpractice attorney, an investigation will be conducted to determine if there was negligence involved.
-Your lawyer will obtain copies of all of your medical records and contact any hospitals, physicians and other providers that may have been involved in your case.
+• Once you’ve hired a medical malpractice attorney, an investigation will be conducted to determine if negligence was involved.
+Your lawyer will obtain copies of all of your medical records and contact any hospitals, physicians, and other providers that may have been involved in your case.
 We work with medical doctors and experts to review your records in detail and identify avoidable mistakes or wrongdoing.

-• After your case has been investigated and examined, if negligence is found, your lawyer will help you file a medical malpractice lawsuit.
+• After your case has been investigated and examined, your lawyer will help you file a medical malpractice lawsuit if negligence is found.

-Munley Law Personal Injury Attorneys’s Philadelphia Medical Malpractice Lawyers have Won Millions in Settlements
+Munley Law Personal Injury Attorneys’ Philadelphia Medical Malpractice Lawyers Have Won Millions in Settlements

-• $2 million settlement won from foreign medical device manufacturer
+• $2 million settlement won from a foreign medical device manufacturer

 • $1.6 million jury verdict won for medical malpractice case that caused a death